fitnr/osm-tiny-maps/README.md

 The tools used are:

-* bash builtins format the template query, converting each line of the `bounds.csv` file into a `.ql` query
+* bash builtins format the template query, converting each line of the `bounds.csv` file into a `.overpassql` query
-* `curl`, the standard builtin file downloader, uses the `.ql` to download OSM data from the Overpass API
+* `curl`, the standard builtin file downloader, uses the `.overpassql` file to download OSM data from the Overpass API
 * `ogr2ogr` converts the OSM data into GeoJSON, a standard geodata format
 * `svgis` draws the geojson files as SVGs
 * `convert`, part of ImageMagick, converts the SVGs into EPS or PNG files

 Stated another way:
 ````
-bounds.csv -> .ql (bash creates queries)
+bounds.csv -> .overpassql (bash creates queries)
-.ql -> .osm (curl downloads from OSM)
+.overpassql -> .osm (curl downloads from OSM)
 .osm -> .geojson (ogr2ogr converts)
 .geojson -> .svg (svgis draws)
 .svg -> .png/.eps (ImageMagick converts)